There are three usual points of entry:

 - Membership in honorary societies (Phi Beta Kappa, Athenaeum)

 - Honors in your major department (Biology, English, etc.)

 A few students may become members on their own initiative.
+Applications will be accepted between April 1st and July 1st, and will be reviewed each July.
 The application may be found here.